 The key to a good hike is to know what your body’s capable of.
 You may want the accolades that come with taking on a tough trail.
 But an inexperienced hiker will run into difficulties if they bite off more than they can chew.

 Research the trail beforehand and ask experienced hikers if it’s suitable for your level.
 Start small and work your way up.
 The trails aren’t going anywhere.

 There’s something romantic about exploring the great outdoors solo.
 But there are dangers for a new hiker as well.
 If you run into problems, you’ll have nobody to rely on to help you out.

 Try to recruit a few experienced hikers for your first journey.
 They’ll keep you out of trouble and will offer valuable advice throughout the hike.

 Mistake #7 – Not Telling Anyone Where You’re Going

 It’s still possible to run into issues, even when you’re in a group.
 If that happens, you’ll need to rely on people back home to help.
 That’s especially the case if you’re hiking somewhere that cuts you off other people.

 Tell somebody about where you’re going and how much time you expect to be on the hike.
 They can then raise the alarm if they don’t hear from you at the appropriate times.
-If you’re going more remote, or are going alone - consider buying a PLB like the Ocean Signal RescueMe PLB1 Personal Locator Beacon or SPOT GPS Satellite messaging device.
+If you’re going more remote, or are going alone - consider buying a PLB like the Ocean Signal RescueMe PLB1 Personal Locator Beacon or Spot Gen4 GPS Satellite Messenger.
 These devices go a long way to helping add a safety net to your adventures.